 Rundoo

-Rundoo is web-based, so the Web POS opens in any browser at the counter, at home, or at a second location, and the design goal is depth that stays out of your way: simple to ring on, with the heavier tooling one search away instead of piled on top of every ring-up.
-Hardware and lumber live in one system that handles both, support is included with people who have real hardware retail experience, and Rundoo AI is built into every screen.
+Rundoo is web-based, so the Web POS opens in any browser at the counter, at home, or at a second location, and the design goal is depth that stays out of your way: simple to check out on, with the heavier tooling one search away instead of piled on top of every checkout.
+Hardware and lumber live in one system that handles both, support is included with people who have real hardware retail experience, and Dooey is built into every screen.
 The migration is well-worn territory too: our parser reads exports from both original RockSolid and RockSolid MAX, and it carries your products, customers, vendors, sales history, inventories, pricing tiers, financing terms, product categories, detailed aging, and custom pricing across without manual re-entry.

 Two of our favorite proof points came off this exact system.
 Berry's Hardware in Dumas, Arkansas went live on schedule in February 2026 less than a week after a 60-foot section of their roof collapsed, serving customers at the door of a building under reconstruction, and Brandon Berry's verdict on the go-live was short: